pablo-meier/Pablog/posts/2018-03-28-overthinking-a-tomb-raider.md

 checks the _Tomb Raider_ series has been writing since its inception: beautiful, mysterious tombs and a hell of a fun time raiding them.

-Additionally, they took one of the most iconic characters in video games who I and improved everything about her too.
+Additionally, they took one of the most iconic characters in video games and improved everything about her too.
 Lara from the aughts was a weird mix of male gaze and unaware adventure trope campiness.
 "You don't shoot with pistols in each hand!"
 I'd yell with food flying out my mouth.
 "You especially can't do